sakuli/Docs/content/enterprise_features/container.md

 ...
 {{</highlight>}}

-With the tech preview of our Docker container you can now enable the package installation via the environment variable `INSTALL_PACKAGES`.
-This will install all packages defined in your `package.json` at the container startup.
+On the `latest` tag (**tech preview**), the Container supports package installation, configurable via the environment variable
+`INSTALL_PACKAGES=true`.
+This will install all packages defined in your `package.json` at container startup.

-> **Note:** The Sakuli version installed inside the container will be overwritten by the version defined in the `package.json`
+> **Note:** Package versions installed inside the container will be overwritten by the version defined in the `package.json`.
+> This might cause unexpected behavior, if overwriting e.g. Sakuli itself `(@sakuli/cli)` or forwarders.

 ## 5 Viewing / Configuring Test Execution